re-framejs/re-framejs/docs/SubscriptionsCleanup.md

 repetition for longer term fragility, and that's not a good trade.

 What fragility?
-Well, the view which subscribes using, say, `(subscribe [:extract-any-path [:a]])` now "knows" about (depends on) the structure within `app-db`.
+Well, the view which subscribes using, say, `(subscribe [:extract-any-path [:a]])` now "knows" about (depends on) the structure within `appDb`.

-What happens when you inevitably restructure `app-db` and put that `:a` path under another high level branch of `app-db`?
+What happens when you inevitably restructure `appDb` and put that `:a` path under another high level branch of `appDb`?
 You will have to run around all the views, looking for the paths supplied, knowing which to alter and which to leave alone.
 Fragile.